imleibao/annotated_bert_chinese/README.md

 This annotated version of code is based on repo [here](https://github.com/xieyufei1993/Bert-Pytorch-Chinese-TextClassification) ,which is a pytorch version of chinese text classification with bert.
 And the repo basically refers to [huggingface](https://github.com/huggingface/transformers) [v0.6.2](https://github.com/huggingface/transformers/releases/tag/v0.6.2) .

 # How to use it
-This reop is created to illustrate the key code when using bert to classify chinese text.
+This repo is created to illustrate the key code when using bert to classify chinese text.

-Reading the file "bert_chinese_textclassification 之 run_classifier_word.ipynb",which is the core of this repo.
-This file gives you all pictures about how to handle chinese text classification task.
+Reading the file "bert_chinese_textclassification 之 run_classifier_word.ipynb", the core of this repo giving you all pictures about how to handle chinese text classification task with bert.

 Feel free to use it.